What’s this blog here for?

 I consider myself a perennial student of IT practices, norms, and critical success factors.
 A key (and frequently updated) page on this site is my “Recommended Reading“, where I link to key books in the field, as well as specific posts that have discussed notable books.

 I welcome your thoughts and contributions, in the form of comments, to the topics I cover here.
-Although all comments are moderated before being actually published, I have had only two occasions to ever not publish a (non-spam) comment, and I review comments quickly.
+Although all comments are moderated before being actually published, I have had very few occasions to ever not publish a (non-spam) comment, and I review comments quickly.
+That said, please be aware that comments containing personal attacks will not be published, nor will I publish comments that seem primarily intended just to push a particular product.

 Necessary disclaimer: none of the opinions presented on this blog is intended to represent the views of any of my employers or clients, past or present.